Heroic Old-School Roleplaying

 Simple tasks are assumed to succeed.
 If the task is dangerous or complicated, roll the dice for an Ability Check.

-For most checks, roll a 20-sided die (d20) and add the ability’s modifier.
+For most checks, roll a 20-sided die (d20), add any modifiers, and compare the result with this table:

 Abilities

-Each player character (PC) has 6 abilities that help to define how they can interact with the world.
-Each ability has a score from 3 to 18, and each score determines the modifier used when rolling a check for that ability.
+Each PC has 6 abilities that help to define how they can interact with the world.
+Each ability has a score from 3 to 18 (to start), and each score determines the modifier used when rolling a check for that ability.

 Saving Throws